ITSLeeds/VectorTiles/README.md

 #### Converting your data to GeoJSON

-The tools we use to create Vector Tiles require the input data to be in the `.geojson` format an to be using the `epsg:4326` coorinate reference system.
+The tools we use to create Vector Tiles require the input data to be in the `.geojson` format an to be using the `epsg:4326` coordinate reference system.

 Converting a shapefile into tile: